mdarfler/cs1/modules/02-variables/_posts/2018-02-02-making-variables.md

 Create a p5.js sketch that uses variables `locY, velY, accelY` to create a simple simulation of a ball falling with gravity.
 Follow the following steps
 1. Declare and initialize all variables.
-2. create a canvas to draw on
+2. Create a canvas to draw on.
+3. Update the velocity of the ellipse due to gravity.
-3. update the position of an ellipse experiencing gravity.
+3. Update the position of an ellipse due to its velocity.

 **Bonus** Can you give the ellipse an initial X and Y velocity so that it isn't just falling straight down?
-10 extra points if you can create a sketch where a ball starts in the bottom left corner of the screen, touches the top-center of the screen and falls off the screen in the bottom right using only the acceleration of gravity.
+2 extra points if you can create a sketch where a ball starts in the bottom left corner of the screen, touches the top-center of the screen and falls off the screen in the bottom right using only the acceleration of gravity.

 Submit a link to your p5.js sketch on [Google Classroom](https://classroom.google.com/c/MTU5OTI3MjEzNTZa/a/MTYwNjA5MzIzMDZa/details)